 Students who receive Federal financial aid (i.e. Pell Grant, Supplemental Grant, Work Study, and ND State Grant) are required to maintain a grade point average of 2.00.
-At the conclusion of each semester, the 28 cumulative grade point average will be evaluated for all students at Turtle Mountain Community College.
-All students must have earned a minimum of a 2.00 grade point average for each semester of attendance.
+At the conclusion of each semester, the cumulative grade point average will be evaluated for all students at Turtle Mountain Community College.

-Students not meeting the 2.00 minimum GPA standard will be placed on Financial Aid Warning for the next semester the student enrolls in.
+Students not meeting the 2.00 minimum cumulative GPA standard will be placed on Financial Aid Warning for the next semester the student enrolls in.
 Students on Financial Aid Warning have access to all financial aid programs for which he or she is eligible for during that semester.
 If the student does not improve his or her cumulative GPA to at least a 2.00 by the end of the warning semester, the student will then be placed on Financial Aid Disqualification, which terminates financial aid eligibility.